hubertkozik/bmw_ix_website/README.md

 # BMW iX Landing Page

 This repo contains a landing page written in React.js and SASS.
-Website is built with responsive web design approach.
+I also used a BEM methodology.
+Website is built with responsive web design approach and it is also retina friendly.
 This page is hosted on github pages, so you can see it anytime and from anywhere.

 ## Link to see this page